 - Find quick nutrition facts.
 Download a nutrition-tracker mobile app to help you check carbohydrate content in new foods before you eat.
 Joslin Diabetes Center experts recommend CalorieKing.

-- Get a mobile medical ID.
-Apps that log all your key medical information are now available for all mobile operating systems.
+- Get a Medical ID.
+You should always wear a medical identification bracelet/necklace or carry a medical ID card in your wallet to let others know that you have diabetes.
+Another option is to get a mobile medical ID that logs all of your key medical information.
 As you add your info to your mobile medical ID, make sure you choose the setting that makes your ID available even when your screen is locked, so others can see it in a medical emergency.

 Remember to Refill Supplies

 Build a habit of checking and refilling your supply bag as needed, ideally on a daily basis.
 Even on a normal day, there's a good chance you'll dip into your snack stash!
 Don't let any of your go-bag supplies get depleted or pass their expiration dates.

 You're more likely to build a "bag check" into your routine if you pair it with another daily practice, like making lunches or your morning coffee.
 Ask your doctor or Rite Aid pharmacist for recommendations on a quality travel pack and any specific guidance for keeping the medications you use safe.

 Joslin Diabetes Center, Diabetes and Travel -- 10 Tips for a Safe Trip